Ledmonds/Conway-s-Game-of-Life/ReadMe.md

 ## Classes:
-board.js 			Contains code relevant to the playing area for the Conoway game, such as board size, etc. cell.js 			Contains code relevant to state information of a single given cell. main.js				Just main where code is iterated and run.
+- board.js: Contains code relevant to the playing area for the Conoway game, such as board size, etc.
+- cell.js: Contains code relevant to state information of a single given cell.
+- main.js: Just main where code is iterated and run.

 ## Other Files:
-ReadMe.txt 			ReadMe file.
+- ReadMe.md: ReadMe file.
+- changelog.md: Contains information regarding updates to project.